 is contained in $\supp(\mu)$ and $\lim_{t\to\infty}D_{1/t}(\gamma_w(t))=w$.
 This implies by Proposition \ref{replica} that $\{(z,-\langle z,\mathcal{Q}z\rangle/\mathcal{T}):z\in H^+(v)\}=\supp(\nu)$.

-We are left to prove the thesis in the case in which $\mathcal{T}=0$.
-In this case it is harder to build the curves we mentioned above because of the presence of the singular set $\Sigma(F)$.
-We will need to distinguish two cases in order to rule out this problem.
+We are left to prove the thesis when $\mathcal{T}=0$.
+When the quadrics are vertically invariant it is harder to build the curves we mentioned in the short paragraph introducing this proposition because the singular set $\Sigma(F)$ may have codimension $1$ inside $\mathbb{K}(b,\mathcal{Q},0)$.